 - Students will learn ancient Greek or Latin (or both), cultivating an urgent connoisseurship of the word.
-Through this “love for words upon words, words in continuation and modification” (Eudora Welty), we acquire the power to analyze and interpret the foundational texts of western philosophy, history, oratory, fiction, and poetry in their original forms.
+Through this “love for words upon words, words in continuation and modification” (Eudora Welty), they acquire the power to analyze and interpret foundational texts of western philosophy, history, oratory, fiction, and poetry in their original forms.

 - Students will carry their education with them, becoming speakers of words and doers of deeds (μύθων τε ῥητῆρ’ ἔμεναι πρηκτῆρά τε ἔργων, Homer, Iliad 9.443), striving to become human beings to whom nothing human is foreign (homo sum: humani nil a me alienum puto, Terence, HT 77).

 The major programs in Classics reflect the diversity of the field: students may major in Classical Culture and Society, Classical Languages (Greek and Latin), or Greek or Latin (with a related modern field).
 We encourage majors to study abroad during a semester of their junior year in Greece, Italy, or any other country with a strong tradition in Classical studies.
 Students may choose from three minors, each of which requires six courses: Greek, Latin, or Classical Culture and Society.
-Students may also major or minor in the Department of Classical and Near Eastern Archaeology at Bryn Mawr.

 Classical Culture & Society